SymJAX/SymJAX/README.md

 ## Installation

-Make sure to install all the needed GPU drivers (for GPU support, not mandatory) and install JAX as descrribed in this [**guide**](https://symjax.readthedocs.io/en/latest/user/installation.html).
+Make sure to install all the needed GPU drivers (for GPU support, not mandatory) and install JAX as described in this [**guide**](https://symjax.readthedocs.io/en/latest/user/installation.html).